Sexual Harassment Lawyer in Birmingham

 Pursuing a Sex Harassment Case

 If you have been subjected to unwelcome and objectively offensive sexual harassment in the workplace, you may have the right to take legal action against your employer.
 Before bringing a lawsuit, you must file an administrative charge with the EEOC.
 At our firm, we help our clients write their charges and guide them through the EEOC investigation.
 Once the Charge is filed, it may be investigated, and you may be invited to mediate the dispute with your employer, or take other actions.
 Once the claim has been processed, they will issue a “right to sue” letter.
 Once this letter is received, you may proceed with litigation against your employer.

 There are very tight deadlines to initiate a sex harassment case.
 Most covered employees have 180 days to file a charge with the EEOC.
 Once you receive a “right to sue” letter, you have 90 days to initiate a lawsuit.
 Attorney Kira Fonteneau thoroughly understands the sexual harassment claims process, and she can assess your case and review your options to help you decide the best course of action.
-For a personalized consultation with Attorney Kira Fonteneau, contact our office today at (205) 564-9005.
+For a personalized consultation with Attorney Kira Fonteneau, contact us today by contacting us online or at 866-951-0903.

 If you feel your rights have been violated, schedule a free consultation with us.